michaelmakoto/MIGE/README.md

   source .venv/bin/activate        # or .venv\\Scripts\\activate on Windows
   pip install -r requirements.txt
   ```

-## What It Does
-- This is a tool to manually annotate gaze direction per video frame.
-- Drag in a video, step through frames, and assign labels with keyboard-driven workflows.
-- Saves annotations to a CSV (`<video_name>_labels.csv`) and renders a color-coded timeline of label spans.
-- Behavior and labeling scheme come from `encode_settings.json` (labels, colors, shortcuts, timing, timeline format).

 ## Running the App
 - Activate your virtualenv, then launch: